 Under the law, appeals must be submitted within 30 days of the Postal Service’s notification to the community of its final determination.
 If an appeal is sent to the Commission by mail, it must be postmarked not later than 30 days after the Postal Service’s notification of its determination.
 All other appeals, including appeals submitted on the Commission’s Online Filing System, must be received by the Commission within 30 days of the Postal Service’s notification of its determination.
 Rules for appealing a Post Office closure are located here.

 FILING A COMPLAINT

-A formal Complaint is a complex legal proceeding that typically requires an attorney’s assistance.
+A complaint proceeding is a complex legal proceeding that typically requires an attorney’s assistance.
 The Commission accepts complaints on matters involving allegations that the Postal Service is not complying with certain laws or regulations.
 The scope of the Commission’s complaint authority is found here.
-The Commission also has specific detailed rules and procedures on what a person must do before filing a Complaint, what information must be included in a Complaint, and how the Complaint should be submitted and argued.
-Those rules are located here.
+The Commission also has specific detailed rules and procedures on what a person must do before filing a complaint, what information must be included in a complaint, and how the complaint should be submitted and argued.

 LOCATING A PUBLIC REPRESENTATIVE

 The Office of the General Counsel appoints a staff member for each case it establishes to represent the interests of the general public in that case, acting independently from the Commission.
 This person is called the Public Representative (PR).
 The PR represents the interests of the general public as a whole, and, in particular, those groups or segments of the population who do not have or cannot feasibly acquire representation.
 The PR is able to give weight to various and sometimes disparate voices and can help add information to the Commission’s record about the impact of a particular decision on the general public.
 Click below to find a list of all PRs assigned to active cases.